 How can this information be useful to us in trading?

-In order to apply a normal distribution on the market, we need to focus only on value, that is, plus or minus one standard deviation of all price values of the day; we will not pay attention to all other prices.
+To apply a normal distribution on the market, we need to focus only on value, that is, plus or minus one standard deviation of all price values of the day; we will not pay attention to all other prices.

 This is how the market profile looks on the chart:

-This method is based on the principle of normal distribution, and it first appeared on the Chicago Stock Exchange.
+This method is based on the principle of the normal distribution, and it first appeared on the Chicago Stock Exchange.
 The market profile defines a Value Area, namely, where the price was 70% of the time during one day.

 This method of market analysis is suitable for short-term trading, and you can trade both within the day and during 2-3 days.
 Longer-term signals will need to be sought based on some additional factors.